The Preventive Controls for Human Foods Regulation requires food companies to develop and implement a risk-based Food Safety Plan.

 Understanding how your suppliers work can help determine which restrictions you may want that company to follow, or whether you want to use that supplier at all.
 For example, if you have a company co-packing mushrooms, you can require that this supplier only use mushrooms that they have grown themselves.

 The best way to plan for this type of scenario is to have pre-approved secondary suppliers and co-packers.
-For each of these vendors, you would have all of the updated documentation as required in your Supplier Control Plan.
-Depending on the supplier and the item being purchased, you may also require additional supply chain controls, including instituting a tighter sampling and testing protocol during the initial transactions.
+For each of these vendors, you would have all the updated documentation as required in your Supplier Control Plan.
+Depending on the supplier and the item being purchased, you may also require additional supply chain controls, including instituting a tighter sampling and testing protocol during the initial transactions

 But it is not always easy to have pre-approved secondary suppliers in place for every product.
 Regardless, consideration should be given to writing an emergency supplier approval protocol.
 The protocol should incorporate tighter supply chain actions, as the risk for the hazards increases, or when the supplier is not as well known.
 Depending on the ingredient and the risk of the hazard, an on-site audit, additional sampling and testing, and evaluation of a lot upon receipt may be required in addition to the normal documentation.
 In some cases, local oversight of the production of the lot of material being purchased may be warranted.